 - (1) Shirts: Officers will wear only TSA issued long or short-sleeve shirts or polo shirts.
-Long sleeve shirts will be worn with collar buttons closed and ties properly affixed.
 Shirt collars should fit comfortably around the neck.
-Long-sleeve shirts will cover the wrists. - (a) All undergarments must be concealed from view, with the exception that short-sleeve, crew-neck undershirts may be worn with open collar shortsleeve shirts.
+Long-sleeve shirts will cover the wrists. - (a) All undergarments must be concealed from view, with the exception that short-sleeve, crew-neck undershirts may be worn with open collar short-sleeve shirts.
 The undershirt must be black and must not distract from the total uniform appearance.
 No lettering or design must be visible through the uniform shirt. - (2) Sweater Vests/Sweaters: TSA issued sweaters and sweater vests may be worn with either the long or short-sleeve blue shirt. - (3) Tie: Only TSA issued ties may be worn. - (a) Male Officers will wear the male-style tie.
 Female officers may wear either the male-style or female-style tie.
 If a female officer chooses to wear the male-style tie and she has already been issued the female-style tie, she may exchange it for a male-style tie if the tie is still in new condition and if the tie is exchanged within the contractually required timeframes.